Qyea/Qyea/README.md

-- 🤠Fun fact: I use tabs over spaces
+- 🤠Fun fact: I graduated from art school and dreamed of studying at the Faculty of Architecture

 <br/>